Have you ever looked back at your investment track record and thought about how stupid an investment was?

-Finally, if you can’t seem to control your emotions, there’s a still a way to avoid emotional investing.
-You can follow a system religiously and choose to not deviate from it–ever.
+Finally, if you can’t seem to control your emotions, there’s still a way to avoid emotional investing.
+You can follow a system religiously and choose to not deviate from it--ever.
 The best non-investing example of this comes from Billy Beane and the story behind Moneyball.

 You can do this, too, with investing.
 The challenge is that you may never find a proven methodology that works consistently.
 Even if you do, you’ll have to be very strict in following it, and it’ll never be completely perfect.

-The best “formula” I can give you is the value investing method–born from the father of value investing, Benjamin Graham.
-This methodology has been adopted by successful investors like Warren Buffett and focuses on companies that don’t go into debt, make good products or services, have strong overall financials, and pay a dividend to their investors (there are many more idiosyncrasies on value investing, so it’s best you check this article out and read Graham’s book).
+The best formula I can give you is the value investing method--born from the father of value investing, Benjamin Graham.
+This methodology has been adopted by successful investors like Warren Buffett and focuses on companies that don’t go into debt, make good products or services, have strong overall financials, and pay a dividend to their investors (there are many more idiosyncrasies in value investing, so its best you check this article out and read Graham’s book).